matomo-org/developer-documentation/docs/Hooks.md

 #### User.isNotAuthorized
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [132](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L132)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [152](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L152)_

-This event is triggered in case the user wants to access anything in the Piwik UI but has not the required permissions to do this.
-You can subscribe to this event to display a custom error message or to display a custom login form in such a case.
+Triggered when a user with insufficient access permissions tries to view some resource.
+This event can be used to customize the error that occurs when a user is denied access
+(for example, displaying an error message, redirecting to a page other than login, etc.).

 Callback Signature:
 <pre><code>function($exception)</code></pre>